Sequential Disruptions

 Sequential Disruptions is the name of my creative exploration of music using analog and digital synthesizers, searching for moments in sound, whether conscious or coincidental.
 It gives my music a raw and disruptive feeling.

-Click on the album cover for more info.
-The albums below are playable with the media player above, most of them are available on Bandcamp (with the blue border).
-For some of them I made a video version available on YouTube.
+The albums below are playable with the media player above (except the ones with the grey border), most of them are also available as high-quality audio on Bandcamp (the ones with a blue border).
+Also, you can find me the follwoning streaming platforms: Spotify, Amazon Music, Apple Music, YouTube, Tidal, iHeart, Pandora, QoBuz and Deezer.
+For few of them I made a video version available on YouTube.

 Thanks for listening,